 This brings about the best flavors AND textures in your steak.

-You can reverse sear in a hot pan with butter, a flat top grill with oil, or over a hot propane burner or searing hot batch of charcoal on any grill.
+You can also reverse sear in a hot pan with butter, a flat top grill with oil, or over a hot propane burner or searing hot batch of charcoal on any grill.

 In order to reverse sear your steaks without overcooking them, only bring your ribeye steaks up to about 100-110°F on an internal meat thermometer.
 Then immediately sear them hot and fast for about 60-90 seconds on each side.